 - a.
-All Sunday services shall follow the BCP. - b.
-Permission to use rites other than those provided in the BCP (1979) must be obtained in writing from the Bishop. - c.
-Celebrations of the Eucharist on a Sunday, or at regular weekday services, should follow the forms prescribed in either Rite One or Rite Two.
-"An Order for Celebrating the Holy Eucharist" (BCP, pp. 400-401) is not appropriate for these services, and should not be so used. - d.
+All regularly scheduled services of public worship, Sunday and otherwise, shall follow the BCP (1979). - b.
+One-time or short-term permission to use rites other than those provided in the BCP (1979) must be requested in writing from the Bishop, copying the Canon to the Ordinary.
+No long-term or perpetual permissions will be given. - c.
+Celebrations of the Eucharist on a Sunday, or at regular weekday services, must follow the forms prescribed in either Rite One or Rite Two.
+"An Order for Celebrating the Holy Eucharist" (BCP, pp. 400-401) is not appropriate for these services, and may not be so used. - d.
 When copies of all or part of any service from the Book of Common Prayer is printed in a separate form or program, there shall be appended to it either at the end (or introduced at the beginning) of the text, the following statement: